Kenneth F. Yontz

-Ken Yontz founder of Yontz Valor Foundation (who I was lucky enough to call my Dad) was an exceedingly successful businessman who reached pinnacles far beyond even what he had ever envisioned.
-The shaping of such a man started early in life, and is positive proof that though life most certainly will throw us “curve balls”, you can rise above if they stick true to your core values.
+Ken Yontz, who I was lucky enough to call my Dad, was the founder of the Yontz Valor Foundation.
+He was an exceedingly successful businessman who reached pinnacles far beyond even what he had ever envisioned.
+The shaping of such a man started early in life, and is positive proof that though life most certainly will throw us “curveballs”, you can rise above if you stick true to your core values.

-As Ken achieved success he traveled the world, during which time he was drawn to visit Normandy Beach.
-This visit was pivotal as he was moved beyond words.
+During my Dad’s career, he traveled the world, during which time he was drawn to visit Normandy Beach.
+He shared his accounts of that day with me and said, “I felt like I had been there before.”
+This visit was pivotal, as he was moved beyond words.
 From that day forward his benevolence was driven towards veterans.
-In 2014 he funded his own private foundation “Yontz Valor Foundation”, solely to use his good fortune to support our nation’s veterans.
+In 2014, he funded his own private foundation “Yontz Valor Foundation”, solely to use his good fortune to support our nation’s veterans and their families.
 VALUES

-The Valor Salute is grounded on Ken’s fundamental belief to stay true to your values, no matter what the obstacles.
+The Valor Value Salute is grounded on Ken’s fundamental belief to stay true to your values, no matter life’s curveballs.

 – Terri Yontz Miller